 OVPN has an interesting approach to streaming.
 The OVPN client has a setting called Enable streaming services.
 When this is set and you try to connect to a streaming service, OVPN automatically sends all streaming-related traffic through the best server (a streaming-capable server) for the job.
 Non-streaming content continues to go through the normal VPN server.

 According to the OVPN website, they currently can unblock Netflix USA, Germany, and Sweden.
-Additionally, this VPN can unblock Hulu, C More, TV4 Play, SVT Play, Viaplay, HBO Nordic, SF Anytime, YLE Areena, and are working on unblocking more streaming services all the time.
+Additionally, this VPN can unblock Hulu, C More, TV4 Play, SVT Play, Viaplay, HBO Nordic, SF Anytime, and YLE Areena, and are working on unblocking more streaming services all the time.

-Unfortunately even with Enable streaming services set, we were not able to connect to BBC iPlayer while logged into the UK, or Amazon Prime while logged into the USA.
-While we would not consider OVPN to be the best VPN for streaming, it remains a decent option.
+Unfortunately, even with Enable streaming services set, we were not able to connect to BBC iPlayer while logged into the UK, or Amazon Prime while logged into the USA.
+While we would not consider OVPN to be the best VPN for streaming, it does offer basic support.
 You can also see other VPNs for BBC iPlayer here.

 OVPN file sharing / P2P / torrent support